thriveweb/great-start-elc/content/centres/mildura-central.md

       information about childcare subsidies, please contact Centrelink on 13 61 50 or see their website.
     title: Child Care Subsidies
+meta:
+  description: >-
+    Mildura Central Early Learning Centre is located in the Mildura CBD area, being convenient for all families in the community.
+Monday to Friday 6:30am
+    - 6:30pm.
+  title: Mildura Central Early Learning Centre | Great Start ELC
 ---
 Channelling a world-class Reggio Emilia approach, we provide beautiful, nature-inspired spaces, a supportive co-learning approach and degree-qualified teachers, to best stimulate a lifelong love of learning, exploration and discovery.